GraceAbike/Awesome-Books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome books: plain JavaScript refactoring to use JavaScript classes with Object
+# Awesome books: a complete website with navigation.

-In this project, I have built a basic website that allows users to add/remove books from a list. i have achieved that by using JavaScript objects and arrays.
-We also dynamically modified the DOM and add basic events.
+In this project, I took the Awesome books application and converted it into a fully functional website.
+I refactored the project to add three new sections on top of the two sections we have already completed: Books list (done), Add book form (done), a new Contact info section, a Navigation bar, and a Footer.

 > Learning objectives

+complete-website-with-nav
+- To Understand the concept of single page application.
-- To use JavaScript classes.
+- To Use JavaScript to manipulate DOM elements.
-- To understand Javascript class methods.
+- ToUse JavaScript events.

 ## Built With